zurgeg/control-my-pc/README.md

   • pip install forever

-  3)Edit TwitchPlays_AccountInfo.py with the username and oauth: (You can find your oauth from the link provided inside the file.)
+  3)Edit TwitchPlays_AccountInfo.py with the username and oauth: (You can find your oauth from the link provided inside the file or just click this http://twitchapps.com/tmi/)

   4)Run start.bat (And hope it doesn't crash cause it can't send data or can't authenticate account.)